TryItOnline/cixl/README.md

 [#t]
 ```

-The id may optionally be parameterized and/or refer to one of several different types:
+The id may optionally be parameterized and/or refer to one of several different types.
+A list of constraints may be specified after the id, it serves as documentation that is checked against all specified members and is used to determine compatibility for the generated type.

 ```
-   type-id: StackIter<A> Stack<Arg0> Iter<Arg0>;
+   type-id: StackIter<A>(Seq<Arg0>) Stack<Arg0> Iter<Arg0>;
    [1 2 3] StackIter<Int> is
    'foo' iter StackIter<Char> is
    42 StackIter is